Neutral Milk Hotel: Legacy

-When Neutral Milk Hotel disbanded in 1998, the subsequent cult following propelled the band into a new level of stardom, which led many fans and journalists to call Neutral Milk Hotel an important indie rock band.
+When Neutral Milk Hotel disbanded in 1998, the subsequent cult following propelled them to a new level of stardom, and many fans and journalists now regard Neutral Milk Hotel as a seminal indie rock band.
 Much of Neutral Milk Hotel's legacy is derived from In the Aeroplane Over the Sea, which reached sales of roughly 400,000 by 2013.
 Music outlets such as Pitchfork and Blender have ranked it as one of the greatest indie rock albums of all time, as well as one of the best albums of the 1990s.
 Richardson noted that In the Aeroplane Over the Sea has become ingrained in the indie rock canon, and consistently attracts new listeners.
 Chris Morgan of Uproxx wrote: "In short, people share a very deep passion for Neutral Milk Hotel's highly lauded sophomore album ...
 Lots of albums are loved, but few seem to impact people so much, and so singularly."
 Some critics have discussed how other recordings of the band, such as On Avery Island, are often overlooked by fans due to the popularity of In the Aeroplane Over the Sea.

 Part of Neutral Milk Hotel's legacy is also drawn from the general mystique surrounding Mangum.
 Elephant 6 biographer Adam Clair notes that Mangum's unexplained absence made him more notable than when he was an active member of the music industry.
-He actively avoided giving interviews, and as a result, music publications began to write clickbait-esque articles in which they would attempt to explain his disappearance with little to no substantive evidence.
+He actively avoided giving interviews, and as a result, music publications wrote clickbait-esque articles in which they attempted to explain his disappearance with little to no substantive evidence.
 Even after Mangum resurfaced in 2008, music publications continued publishing detailed reports on his life.
 Neutral Milk Hotel's legal representative Brian McPherson said: "When the guy sneezes it's on the front page of Pitchfork."

 Neutral Milk Hotel has influenced many indie rock bands.
 According to Miles Raymer of Esquire, the band's cacophonous sound and earnest lyrics were in direct contrast to the underground music scene in the 1990s.
 While many groups focused on the theme of detached irony, Neutral Milk Hotel's abrasive and overtly emotional lyrics struck a chord with social outcasts.
 Groups influenced by Neutral Milk Hotel include Arcade Fire and the Decemberists, both of whom create psychedelic-folk inspired music with non-traditional instruments.
 Arcade Fire frontman Win Butler said that Neutral Milk Hotel's association with Merge Records was a contributing factor to their signing with Merge Records.
-Neutral Milk Hotel also influenced bands like AJJ, Beirut, Bright Eyes, The Lumineers, Okkervil River, and Pwr Bttm, as well as artists like Melanie Martinez and Amanda Palmer.
+Neutral Milk Hotel also influenced bands like AJJ, Beirut, Bright Eyes, the Lumineers, Okkervil River, and Pwr Bttm, as well as artists like Melanie Martinez, Kesha, and Amanda Palmer.